 If the top management has a clear picture that their L&D investment is boosting employee performance, then it would be easier to convince them to maximize the L&D budget.
 Hence, measuring the return on investment in learning and development initiatives is a must-do for all L&D professionals, regardless of the industry or company size.

 If you are already calculating the learning ROI and seeing some red flags, it’s time to address them rather than ignore them.
-The last year’s low learning ROI indicates there are some loopholes in the learning and development path that you have defined for your organisation.
+The last year’s low ROI in learning indicates there are some loopholes in the learning and development path that you have defined for your organization.
 So, before planning the new year’s learning budget, take a step back and find the reasons for the low learning ROI for the previous year.

 Here are a few common reasons for low learning ROI.